PSPDFKit-labs/browserslist.dev/README.md

 PS: please keep in mind that even though the browserlist will be used from the JSON you provided, the browser usage data will always be latest.

+## Bundling

+All the data present in the JSON files is present in the props of the main React Component.
+This is possible because of the SSG capabilities of Next.js.

 ## Development

 - Clone the repo